Talgat Nigmatulin – Soviet Bruce Lee

 In VGIK Nigmatulin studied with other future stars: Nikolai Eremenko Jr., Vadim Spiridonov and four Natalias – Belokhvostikova, Gvozdikova, Arinbasarova and Bondarchuk.

-In 1971, after graduating from VGIK, Talgat went to Tashkent and became an actor.
-He paleyed his first roles in the films The Seventh Bullet (1972), Date and Separation (1973), The Legend of Siyavush (1976).
+After graduating from VGIK in 1971, Talgat went to Tashkent and became an actor.
+You know, he played his first roles in the films The Seventh Bullet (1972), Date and Separation (1973), The Legend of Siyavush (1976).

-Talgat also wrote stories and poems.
+By the way, Talgat wrote stories and poems.
 All his free time he spent at home and wrote.
 Some of his stories were published in Tashkent.
-He is the author of the words of the famous song Russian Birch.
+To tell the truth, he is the author of the words of the famous song Russian Birch.

 In 1978, Talgat graduated from the Higher Courses for Scriptwriters and Directors at the State Film Committee of the USSR.